 For example, when customers take pictures of everything from themselves to what they had for breakfast, it makes sense to turn a familiar behaviour into a great new feature.

 Mobile Document Scanning means customers can now use the cameras on their phones to scan documents such as disclosure packets, invoice approvals, and event waivers, and then edit, crop, resize and add multiple pages before importing to DocuSign.

 Responsive Signing enables signers to see agreements optimised for viewing on their mobile devices.
 The document is automatically converted to HTML, so it loads 20% faster and can be read on any screen, encouraging a higher completion rate.

 If transparency and trust are of particular importance to the customer relationship, Blockchain can provide that necessary reassurance.
 Our first Blockchain solution is here with a pre-built integration with the Ethereum blockchain.
 A document’s integrity can be verified using a neutral, third-party infrastructure, which no particular entity owns.

 An Ego Boost for Business Owners

-Confidence levels amongst British small business owners are not only 10% higher than the global average, but have quadrupled in the last twelve months alone.
-A recent study has concluded 41% of UK SMEs intend to fuel growth through agility, innovation and strong customer relationships this year, and an additional 47% of businesses plan to increase operational efficiencies to boost revenue.
+Confidence levels among British small business owners are not only 10% higher than the global average but have quadrupled in the last twelve months alone.
+A recent study concluded 41% of UK SMEs intend to fuel growth through agility, innovation and strong customer relationships this year, and an additional 47% of businesses plan to increase operational efficiencies to boost revenue.